 The aim of this AOP is to capture the KEs and KERs that occur after chronic binding of antagonist to NMDA receptors in neurons of hippocampus and cortex during brain development and that lead to neurodegeneration with impairment in learning and memory in later life.
-Neurodegeneration with accumulation of amyloid plaques and hyperphosphorylated tau, as well as cognitive deficit are associated to neurodegeneration of Alzheimer's type.
-Currently, the hypothesis of Landigan et al., (2005) of developmental origins of neurodegenerative diseases has been demonstrated in monkeys, in rats, mice and in zebra fish following Pb treatment (Zavia and Basha, 2005; Basha and Reddy, 2010; Bihaku et al., 2013; Bihaku et al., 2014 ; Lee and Freeman, 2014).
+Neurodegeneration with accumulation of amyloid plaques and hyperphosphorylated tau, as well as cognitive deficit are associated with Alzheimer-type neurodegeneration.
+Currently, the hypothesis of Landrigan et al., (2005) of developmental origins of neurodegenerative diseases has been demonstrated in monkeys, in rats, mice and in zebrafish following Pb treatment (Zavia and Basha, 2005; Basha and Reddy, 2010; Bihaqui et al., 2013; Bihaqui et al., 2014 ; Lee and Freeman, 2014).
 There is strong agreement that Alzheimer's disease is progressive and that neurodegeneration is occurring mainly in hippocampus and cortex, associated with cognitive deficits (Schoemaker et al., 2014).
 This AOP uses the MIE and several KEs of the AOP 13 entitled "Binding of antagonist to N-methyl-D-aspartate receptors (NMDARs) during brain development induces impairment of learning and memory abilities", with an additional KE: neuroinflammation and two AOs: an AO at the organ level: Neurodegeneration in hippocampus and cortex and an AO at the organism level: Impairment of learning and memory.
-Impairment of learning and memory is the same AO than in AOP 13, but the point is that this AO is detected when the brain is aging, and it is due to neurodegeneration with accumulation of amyloid peptides and tau hyperphosphorylation.
-Development Pb exposure has adverse effects on cognitive functioning that can persist into adulthood and may be exacerbated with aging (Schneider et al., 2013).
+Impairment of learning and memory is the same AO as in AOP 13, but the point is that this AO is detected when the brain is aging, and it is due to neurodegeneration with accumulation of amyloid peptides and tau hyperphosphorylation.
+The recent review by Taratglione and coworkers (2016) is a very good summary of the challenges and experimental studies described in this AOP.

+Developmental Pb exposure has adverse effects on cognitive functioning that can persist into adulthood and may be exacerbated with aging (Schneider et al., 2013).
 Such delayed effects may be due to epigenetic effects of developmental Pb exposure on DNA methylation mediated at least in part through dysregulation of methyltransferases observed often at the lowest level of exposure (Schneider et al., 2013).
+In addition, key neurodevelopmental events, such as neural differentiation, cell migration and network formation may be modulated by Pb exposure, predisposing the brain for alterations in higher brain functions, such as learning and memory, and this at different ages (for review, see Aschner et al., 2017).
 The fact that neuroinflammation triggered during early brain development was shown to cause Alzheimer pathology when aging (Krstic et al., 2012), suggests that chronic neuroinflammation may play a causal role in cognitive decline in aging.
-A recent report described a mechanistic link between chronic inflammation and aging microglia; and a causal role of aging microglia in neurodegenerative cognitive deficits: A sirtuin 1 (SIRT1) deficiency was observed in aging microglia, leading to a selective activation of IL1- β transcription mediated through hypomethylation of IL-1 β proximal promoter exacerbating aging or tau-associated cognitive deficits (Cho et al. 2015).
-Taken together, these data suggest that Pb-induced neuroinflammation during brain development may underlie the delayed effects on cognitive deficits in aging, as depicted in the proposed AOP
+A recent report described a mechanistic link between chronic inflammation and aging microglia; and a causal role of aging microglia in neurodegenerative cognitive deficits: A sirtuin 1 (SIRT1) deficiency was observed in aging microglia, leading to a selective activation of IL1- $\beta$ transcription mediated through hypomethylation of IL-1 $\beta$ proximal promoter exacerbating aging or tau-associated cognitive deficits (Cho et al. 2015).
+Taken together, these data suggest that Pb-induced neuroinflammation during brain development may underlie the delayed effects on cognitive deficits in aging, as depicted in the proposed AOP.